 The road to recovery starts at Northeast Knee and Joint Institute!

 Traditional medicine typically treats tears and soft tissue joint related ailments by utilizing corticosteroid injections or surgery.
 We encourage you to do your own research; studies show surgery may cause scar tissue to develop and corticosteroid treatments are typically short term and not regenerative.

 At Northeast Knee and Joint Institute, we believe in using a patient’s own stem cells and PRP healing factors, which are then injected back into the patient’s body at the site of injury or pain.
 In addition to PRP, we also offer using a person’s own stem cells and essentially “turbocharging” them, by adding billions of additional growth factors through our special proprietary process.
 By doing so, stem cells and PRP can provide more effective regeneration and help the body heal.
 These treatments can offer relief from pain and get a person back to a healthy and active lifestyle.
 Many patients begin to feel relief after just one treatment, which may even be a permanent result.

 The road to your recovery is just as important to us as it is to you!
 Therefore, if you have any questions along the way, it would be our pleasure to discuss them with you.
 We look forward to working with you on your journey to improved health.

 Additional resources: PRP pre-procedure and post-procedure guidelines.

 If you are looking for additional resources, you can review and save our Pre-Procedure Guidelines, Post-Procedure Guidelines, or both and print them for your own records.
-And we encourage you to call our office with any questions or concerns you would have regarding your PRP treatment.
+And we encourage you to contact us at Northeast Knee and Joint Institute with any questions or concerns you have regarding your PRP treatment.